brenoreilly17/brenoreilly17/README.md

 - 👋 Hi, I’m @brenoreilly17
 - 👀 I’m interested in programming, specifically in C++ and Python!
 Check out my new project called "Therapy Manager".
 It will help you with any task relating to adding, deleting, viewing, or managing large amounts of data.
 - 🌱 I’m currently a second-year student at Vanderbilt University, studying computer science and economics.
 I'm also on track to graduate one semester early!
-- 💞️ I’m an aspiring software developer/engineer, and I would love to collaborate on any repositories.
+- 💞️ I aspire to work in either data engineering, data science, or software engineering post-grad.
 - 📫 How to reach me: brenoreilly17@gmail.com

 <!---